 Presented here is Chapter 5 of the book, concerning felony murder.

 Robinson, Paul H. and Williams, Tyler Scot, "MAPPING AMERICAN CRIMINAL LAW Variations Across the 50 States: Ch.
-5 Felony-Murder Rule" (2017).
-Faculty Scholarship.
+5 Felony-Murder Rule" (2018).
+Faculty Scholarship at Penn Carey Law.
 1719.

 American Politics Commons, Criminal Law Commons, Criminology and Criminal Justice Commons, Legislation Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Public Policy Commons, Regional Sociology Commons, Social Control, Law, Crime, and Deviance Commons

 In Paul H. Robinson & Tyler Scot Williams, MAPPING AMERICAN CRIMINAL LAW: VARIATIONS ACROSS THE 50 STATES (Praeger 2018).